prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 Deploying when ``present`` is ``false``:

     Ensures that table ``<table_label>`` does not have column ``<label>_id``.
-    If such a column exists, it is deleted.
+    If such column exists, it is deleted.

     It is *not* an error if table ``<table_label>`` does not exist.